 On the downside, the ultra-short wheelbase and relatively stiff suspension means the ride quality is poor on some surfaces, and although it never feels like it is going to tip over, its height and the amount of body roll during cornering can chip away at the driver’s confidence.

-This is one of the cheapest EVs you can buy, and if you stick to the city it is fun and very useful.
+The Smart EQ Fortwo is one of the cheapest electric cars you can buy, and if you stick to the city it is fun and very useful.
 But heading out of the city exposes its flaws, while the range is poor - most of its rivals are too far ahead on this front.

 If you're looking for the standard petrol version, you need our Smart Fortwo review.